Maunby

 Maunby is a village and civil parish in the county of North Yorkshire, England, about six miles south of Northallerton and on the River Swale.
 The population is estimated at around 150.

-From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Hambleton District, it is now administered by the unitary North Yorkshire Council.

-The parish church is St Michael & All Angels.
+The parish church is St Michael & All Angels which as of 2025 is not in use.
 In the churchyard is the grave of Victoria Cross-holder Alan Richard Hill-Walker who lived at Maunby Hall.
 The hall is still owned by the Hill-Walker family.

-There is also a Methodist church close to the village green.
+There was a Methodist church close to the village green which closed in 2021.
 Village features include the village green, two churches, and the war memorial on the green.